Joplo Bartu: 2014 season

 In Bartu's second season he played all 16 games logging 83 combined tackles, 47 tackles solo and 36 assisted.
 He also had one sack and two fumble recoveries.

 2015 season

-On November 27, 2015 Bartu was waived by the Falcons to make room for place kicker Shayne Graham.
+On November 27, 2015, Bartu was waived by the Falcons to make room for place kicker Shayne Graham.

 Jacksonville Jaguars

 On December 7, 2015, Bartu signed with the Jacksonville Jaguars.
 On August 29, 2016, Bartu was waived by the Jaguars.

 Arizona Cardinals

 On September 28, 2016, Bartu was signed by the Cardinals.
 He was released with an injury settlement by the Cardinals on November 22, 2016.

+NFL career statistics

 Personal life

 Joplo is the middle child of 5 siblings: Precious (oldest sister), Wellington (older brother), Bindu (younger sister), Lawrence (younger brother) and Lula (youngest sister).

-In October 2013, Bartu was told that his mother was sick and had 3 months to live.
-On December 29, 2013, Bartu's mother passed away from breast cancer.
+In October 2013, Bartu was told that his mother was sick and had three months to live.
+On December 29, 2013, Bartu's mother died from breast cancer.
 His mother would text the verses Psalms 18:1-3 every Sunday morning before each game.
 He now has the verses tattooed on his arm in her honor.